 Community Advisory Board

 The Community Outreach and Engagement program's Community Advisory Board, chaired by former Atlanta Mayor Shirley Franklin, has as its primary role to advise program leadership on the cancer-related needs of Georgians and provide input on Winship's research agenda from the perspective of the community.
 The 20-member advisory board consists of community leaders and stakeholders represent the state of Georgia.

 Georgia Cancer Summit

-The 2023 Georgia Cancer Summit held on January 31 with the theme, Advancing Cancer Health Equity through Innovation and Partnerships, brought together more than 125 public health professionals, health care providers, health advocates, researchers, and community organizations involved in community-engaged cancer research, control and prevention from across the state of Georgia.
+The 2024 Georgia Cancer Summit was held on January 24 with the theme, Advancing Cancer Health Equity through Innovation and Partnerships, and brought together more than 125 public health professionals, health care providers, health advocates, researchers, and community organizations involved in community-engaged cancer research, control and prevention from across the state of Georgia.

-The Georgia Cancer Summit was co-hosted by Winship Cancer Institute, Georgia Cancer Control Consortium, Georgia CORE, and the Georgia Department of Public Health.
+The Georgia Cancer Summit is co-hosted by Winship Cancer Institute of Emory University, Georgia Cancer Control Consortium, Georgia CORE, and the Georgia Department of Public Health.
 Partners in this effort include the American Cancer Society, Georgia Cancer Center, Georgia Rural Health Association, Georgia Rural Health Innovation Center, Regional Cancer Coalitions of Georgia, Phoebe Cancer Center, and the Lewis Cancer and Research Pavilion.

 Follow us on social media

 To request a service or consultation, please complete our online interest form.
 You will be contacted by a member of our team shortly after submitting this form.

 Theresa W. Gillespie, PhD, MA, BSN, FAAN